giankdiluvi/madmix/README.md

 ## Directory roadmap
 Each subdirectory contains README files.
 Generally:
-- `src` contains the source code for MadMix, including instantiations for discrete-only, continuous-only (as in Xu et al. (2022)), and mixed discrete and continuous
+- `src/` contains the source code for MadMix, including instantiations for discrete-only, continuous-only (as in Xu et al. (2022)), and mixed discrete and continuous